2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/alex_zee/status/1284357333993152513

-### Police and federal officers arrest protestor writing in chalk | (Believed to be) July 17th
+### Police and federal officers arrest protester writing in chalk | (Believed to be) July 17th

-Footage shows approximately a dozen police and federal officers emerging from a building and approaching a protestor writing in chalk.
-The protestor stands to flee and is tackled to the ground by the officers.
+Footage shows approximately a dozen police and federal officers emerging from a building and approaching a protester writing in chalk.
+The protester stands to flee and is tackled to the ground by the officers.
 The individual is then arrested.
-The protestor had a dog, whose leash is held by a federal officer.
+The protester had a dog, whose leash is held by a federal officer.

 tags: arrest, protester, abuse-of-power, tackle